 sudo chmod +x VMware-Horizon-Client-2309-8.11.0-22660930.x64.bundle

 Install VMWare Horizon Client

 In the following part it is assumed that you are using a Linux system, which is based on at least Ubuntu 19.04, for example Linux Mint 20, or higher.
-The reason is that I assume your Linux system is using
+I assume that your Linux system is using

 /usr merge, where softlinks have been created between

 / folders and their equivalents in

 To install VMWare Horizon Client perform the following steps:

 sudo -i.
 Your console prompt should change to

 ln -sf libgstapp-1.0.so.0 libgstapp-0.10.so.0

 ln -sf libgstbase-1.0.so.0 libgstbase-0.10.so.0